wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 Settings
 ========

-The Dashboard **Settings** allows you to configure and customize your Wazuh dashboard experience.
+The **Settings** module allows you to configure and customize your Wazuh dashboard experience.

 API
 ---